lip6/coriolis/documentation/UsersGuide/ViewerTools.rst

 Printing & Snapshots
 --------------------

-Printing or saving into a |pdf| is fairly simple, just uses the **File -> Print** menu or the |CTRL_P| shortcut to open the dialog box.
+Printing or saving into a |pdf| is fairly simple, just use the **File -> Print** menu or the |CTRL_P| shortcut to open the dialog box.

 The print functionality uses exactly the same rendering mechanism as for the screen, beeing almost *WYSIWYG*.
-Thus, to obtain the best results it is advisable to select the ``Coriolis.Printer`` look (in the *Controller*), which uses a white background and much suited for high resolutions ``32x32`` pixels patterns
+Thus, to obtain the best results it is advisable to select the ``Coriolis.Printer`` look (in the *Controller*), which uses a white background and well suited for high resolutions ``32x32`` pixels patterns

-There is also two mode of printing selectable through the *Controller* **Settings -> Misc -> Printer/Snapshot Mode**:
+There is also two modes of printing selectable through the *Controller* **Settings -> Misc -> Printer/Snapshot Mode**:

 ===============  =================  =====================================================